SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

      MobilePay,  invoice, credit account and payment gateway.
    * Only need one acquiring agreement.
    * Only need one Vipps/Swish certificate.
-   * Can add more payment methods easily, as it only has to be done once.
+   * Can add more payment instruments easily, as it only has to be done once.
    * Can set up new sub merchants quickly, as the only thing needed is a KYC form and a prefix number.
 This shortens the setup time for both you and us to a matter of hours.